 Get a Memorable Alias

 Because all the information in the tag is stored in the Dynotag Cloud Service, the tag can be accessed simply by visiting its web address.
 This means even if the physical tag is lost or not available, the tag is still fully usable – as long as the tag address and passwords are remembered.
 For this reason, we suggest using the “Alias” function in the tag management screen to assign the tag a memorable name – so it can be accessed by that alias: dynotag.com/a/name such as dynotag.com/a/John-Smith

 Whether it is the name, birthday or a number – the alias should be easy to remember.

 Verify the Contents

-Once your tag is set up, when you get the chance, have a first responder (such as a Medic, Police Officer, Nurse …) view your tag – as they would in a real emergency.
-This would verify your tag is set up properly, providing all needed information, and is readable by third parties who need acess.
+Once your tag is set up, it is strongly recommended that you get a first responder (such as a Medic, Police Officer, Nurse …) to view your tag – as they would in a real emergency.
+This would verify your tag is set up properly, providing all needed information, and is readable by third parties who need access.